jucacrispim/toxicbuild/docs/source/configuration.rst

 * ``GITHUB_WEBHOOK_TOKEN`` - The same webhook secret set in the github app creation.

-In your toxicui environmen set the following variables:
+In your toxicui environment set the following variables:

 * ``GITHUB_IMPORT_URL`` - https://github.com/apps/<app-name>/installations/new